 Check out your dashboard for an illustration of your most important marketing metrics.

 Do you need a more collaborative solution than one single spreadsheet?
 Is it too difficult or time-consuming to pull together all of the KPI data from different teams or colleagues?
 We’ve got you covered.

-Try creating a workflow with Sheetgo.
-With Sheetgo you can connect the KPI spreadsheets from each individual marketing channel to your own master sheet.
+Try Sheetgo’s automated Marketing KPIs dashboard.
+Sheetgo connects the KPI spreadsheets from each individual marketing channel to your own master sheet.
 Each team updates their own spreadsheet(s) and you can view all the results – in one place.
 And the best part?
 The data flows automatically.

 Spreadsheets are a brilliant, universal solution for tracking KPIs – everyone has access to spreadsheets and they’re easy to use.
 But they rely on time-consuming manual work and copy/pasting can lead to errors.
 Imagine if your spreadsheets could “talk to each other”…

 If you can use spreadsheets, you can use Sheetgo to automate your spreadsheet workflows.
 This means you can:

 - Import data from multiple spreadsheets into one master sheet

 - Collaborate in teams

 You have connected spreadsheets with Sheetgo to create your own Marketing KPI workflow.
 Check out your dashboard.
 You now have a visual overview of the status of all your marketing channel KPIs.
 Feel free to customize the dashboard to your needs.

 Want to save time by automating other business processes?
 Check out our OKR template for managing your teams’ key objectives and results.